genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 #### .genesis-home folder

 After the Gradle task, when first using the plugin with a project, you must configure it to be able to access your DB.
 For this tutorial, we are going to use POSTGRESQL.
-Make sure you have configured it properly following the installation guide of the [genesis plugin](../../../server/tooling/intellij-plugin/).
+Make sure you have configured it properly, following the installation guide of the [genesis plugin](../../../server/tooling/intellij-plugin/).

 After that, you must create your genesis home folder; click on the **Install Genesis** button on the Tool window.